Rest4/Rest4-php/README.md

     require 'restfor.php';" > /var/www/owndatas/www/index.php

 The vhost to be created is the same than for production except that you can use a .htaccess file and the fact that you'll have to add one more directory to the open_basedir and include_path directories.

+To get you started, [here is a repo with a common dev config](https://github.com/nfroidure/Rest4-dev).

 ## Production config

 Rest4 has currently no stable version, use it at your own risk !
-Many APIs may change in the near future.
+Many APIs may change in the near future except those specified as stable in [the documentation](http://rest4.org/home/en-US/root.html).

 To use Rest4 for production, copy the Rest4 sources to a folder.
 By example :